PyO3/pyo3/README.md

 }

 // rust-cpython aware function.
 All of our python interface could be
+// declared in a separate module.
+// Note that the py_fn!() macro automatically converts the arguments from
-// declared in a separate module. fn sum_as_string_py(_: Python, a:i64, b:i64) -> PyResult<String> {
+// Python objects to Rust values; and the Rust return value back into a Python object. fn sum_as_string_py(_: Python, a:i64, b:i64) -> PyResult<String> {
     let out = sum_as_string(a, b);
     Ok(out)